tokkonopapa/WordPress-IP-Geo-Block/_codex/02. FAQ/02/you-are-not-allowed-to-access.md

 A JavaScript file named `authenticate.min.js` has a very important role for this plugin.
 For example, "[Referrer Suppressor for external link][RefSup]" is done by this script.
-But once a js error occurs, you might end in seeing "You are not allowed to access this page".
+But once a js error occurs, you might end in seeing "Sorry, your request cannot be accepted".
 So please check js errors in your browser at first.

 [This codex document][JSErrors] is very helpful to examine this step.